-The Division of Finance and Administration provides leadership for the administration of the institution's fiscal and business services protects its financial and capital resources.
-These services include providing leadership for an array of initiatives and services that sustain and enhance the University's living, learning, and working environments for students, faculty, and staff.
-The Division's priorities and goals are service oriented attitude, operational efficiency and effectiveness. accountability. financial The institution's commitment to academic excellence and fiscal soundness is reflected in its stewardship of resources, integrity in activities and customerfriendly interactions with constituents.
+The Division of Finance and Administration provides leadership for the administration of the institution's services and protects its fiscal and business financial and capital resources.
+These services include providing leadership for an array of initiatives and services that sustain and enhance the living, University's learning, and working environments for students, faculty, and staff.
+The Division's priorities and goals are service oriented attitude, operational efficiency and effectiveness. financial accountability.
+The institution's commitment to academic excellence and fiscal soundness is reflected in its stewardship of resources, integrity in activities and customer- friendly interactions with constituents.